2. Summary of Material Accounting Policies

 B. Subsequent measurement

-a.
-Financial Liabilities classified at Amortised Cost Financial Liabilities that are not held for trading and are not designated as at FVTPL are measured at amortised cost at the end of subsequent accounting periods.
+(i) Financial Liabilities classified as Amortised Cost - Financial Liabilities that are not held for trading and are not designated as at FVTPL are measured at amortised cost at the end of subsequent accounting periods.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-Interest expense that is not capitalized as part of costs of assets is included as Finance costs in the Statement of Profit and Loss.
+Interest expense that is not capitalized as part of costs of assets is included as Finance costs in the Statement of Profit And Loss.

 Exports benefits are accounted for in the year of exports based on the eligibility and when there is certainty of receiving the same.

-A financial liability is de-recognised when the obligation under the liability is discharged / cancelled / expired.
-When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de-recognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognized in the Statement of Profit and Loss.
+(iii) De-recognition - A financial liability is de¬ recognised when the obligation under the liability is discharged / cancelled / expired.
+When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de recognition of the original liability and the recognition of a new liability.
+The difference in the respective carrying amounts is recognized in the Statement of Profit And Loss.

 Other incomes, other than interest and dividend are recognized when the same are due to be received and right to receive such other income is established.